syedfardeenjeelani/wether-app/README.md

 This project is a weather dashboard that provides current weather information and forecasts for different cities.
 The application allows users to search for cities and displays the current weather along with a 7-day forecast.
 It is built using React for the front-end, Material-UI for styling, and a weather API OpenWeatherMap for data.

 ## Features
-- Fetching and display real-time weather data.
+- Fetching and displaying real-time weather data.
 - Implemented data visualization for temperature trends.
 - Ensured the application is responsive and mobile-friendly.